futuredapp/GraphQLAPIKit/README.md

 #### 2. Add Apollo configuration file

-Add `apollo-codegen-config.json` file and add it `GraphQLAPI` folder.
+Add `apollo-codegen-config.json` file and add it to `GraphQLAPI` folder.
-Copy and paste json configuration to newly created file:
+Copy and paste json configuration to the newly created file:
 ```json
 {
   "schemaName" : "GraphQLAPI",